The Ipregistry API offers 4 different endpoints to use based on your needs:

 - Origin IP Lookup

-Look up the data behind an IP address your API request is coming from.
+Look up the data behind the IP address your API request is coming from.

 - User-Agent Lookup